KubeRocketCI/docs/faq/how-to/developer/check-application-metrics.md

   <link rel="canonical" href="https://docs.kuberocketci.io/faq/how-to/developer/check-application-metrics" />
 </head>

-Codebase metrics are displayed on the codebase details page via DependencyTrack and SonarQube widgets.
+Codebase metrics are displayed on the codebase details page via Dependency-Track and SonarQube widgets.
 To view the widgets, navigate to the Components section, enter the component by clicking its name and select the **Overview** tab.